hdiresearch/hdiresearch.github.io/index.md

 +--   {.col-sm-4}

-This data, collected about and by us, is analysed and inferences about our personalities and behaviour are drawn from the results and acted upon.
+These data, collected about and by us, are analysed and inferences about our personalities and behaviour are drawn from the results and acted upon.

 =--

 +--   {.col-sm-4}

 We propose placing the human at the centre of these data flows, and providing mechanisms for citizens to interact with these systems explicitly.

 =--
 =--